celo-org/celo-proposals/CIPs/cip-draft_poprf.md

 type SmartContractDomain = {
   name: "ODIS Smart Contract Domain"
   version: 1
+  // Address of the contract that controls access to this domain.
+  // Call will occur as a view call at the chain head upon receiving
+  // the request to determine rate limiting.
+  contractAddress: string
   // Specified to ensure an unambiguous smart contract is resolved.
   // An ODIS given service is likely to support only a single chain.
   chainId: number
-  // Address of the smart contract on which `shouldAllow` will be called
+  // Arbitrary bytes to be included in the smart contract call for
-  // to determine rate limiting.
-Call will occur as a view call at the
-  // chain head upon receiving the request.
+  // use by the contract logic.
-  contractAddress: string
+  domainData?: string
 }

 type SmartContractDomainOptions = {
   // Optional parameter to avoid issues if the ODIS service node is behind.
-  // When speciifed, the authorization check should not occur agsint a block
+  // When specified, the authorization check should not occur against a block
   // prior to the specified number. notBeforeBlock?: number
-  // Celo account address of the requester.
-  account: string
-  // Signature from the account, or authorized signer for the account.
+  // Arbitrary bytes to be included in the smart contract call for use by the
+  // contract logic.
+Intended to be a signature or other authorization string.
   authorization: string
 }
 ```